 You can live stream using apps like Periscope, Meerkat, Lively, Blab, and Facebook Live.
 They’re free, easy to use, fast, and simple.
 Just pull your phone out, point at the action, and start streaming.

-Live stream video hosts like Ustream, Livestream, and DaCast have advanced features that aren’t available on other platforms.
+Live stream video hosts like IBM Cloud Video, Vimeo, and Dacast offer advanced video hosting features that aren’t available on other platforms.
 For example, they allow fine-tuned access control over who can and can’t view content.
+In addition, they allow you to maintain rights to your content without 3rd party branding or ads.
+That way, when you increase website traffic to your site, your viewers stay connected to your content, product, event, etc.

-- Monetization (sell access to your live stream)
+- Monetization (sell access to your live stream, for example by PPV)

 - API support (full control over your content, build your own app around your live stream)